|Financial Planning Questionnaire Software|

 If you were a high-net worth investor, and you met with two financial planners - one asking random questions here and there just scribbling the answers down and taking notes on a yellow pad, and one with professional financial planning fact finders, whom would you rather do business with?

-Just having completed fact finders (and an Investment Policy Statement) in place before trouble hits just once, can save you thousands of times what they cost.
-Not to mention the non-financial grief and FINRA risks of dealing with a crazy client that "selectively forgot" what they hired you for.
+Just having completed fact finders (and an Investment Policy Statement Tool) in place before trouble hits just once, can save you thousands of times what they cost.
+Not to mention the non-financial grief and Finra risks of dealing with a crazy client that "selectively forgot" what they hired you for.

 Main Financial Planning Fact Finder Features

 • There's lots of easy-to-understand explanations and user friendly directions, so clients and prospects will fill some of them out at home, then gladly and quickly return them.
-This saves you tons of time, and helps to keep the "funnel" flowing with new prospects turning into paying clients.
+This saves you time, and helps to keep your sales "funnel" flowing with new prospects turning into paying clients.

 • They have been painstakingly formatted to be beautiful documents.